zenml-io/zenml-projects/atari-game-play/README.md

 Within this repo, we will use ZenML to build pipelines for developing one of the most powerful reinforcement learning algorithms, DQN, which learns to solve Atari Games using AI.

-The demo for a trained model which solves Atari is following:-
+A fully trained agent that plays Atari Breakout, will look like this: ```

 ![](/_assets/demo.gif)